 In Kenya, the number of child-headed households has increased dramatically, due to HIV/AIDS, leaving children orphaned and without anyone to take care of them or their siblings; not uncommonly up to eight brothers and sisters.
 Many of these children are also ostracised and excluded from the local community, due to the stigma associated with HIV and AIDS.
 As a result, the children’s living conditions seriously deteriorate, as does their health, leaving behind malnourished and neglected children with no support or chance of a future.

-Project Details – Your role as a community outreach volunteer in Kenya
+Project Details – Your role as volunteer

-he aim of the Kenya Community Outreach project is to target approximately 500 families in eight project areas to provide vital assistance, particularly to the child-headed households, in order to meet their immediate nutritional needs and help to improve their living standards and prospects.
+The aim of the Kenya Community Outreach project is to target approximately 500 families in eight project areas to provide vital assistance, particularly to the child-headed households, in order to meet their immediate nutritional needs and help to improve their living standards and prospects.

 Some of the volunteer work you may be involved with: